 Later that afternoon, we headed up to the second of our chosen places to stay in Cornwall, the very popular Sands Hotel Resort & Spa.
 Getting settled into our sea view hotel suite took no time at all, and the girls made themselves very comfortable in their own room with flatscreen tv.
-Daddy and I took a moment to enjoy the stunning coastal views while the kids caught up with the latest episode of My Little Pony.
+Daddy and I took a moment to enjoy the stunning Cornwall coastal views while the kids caught up with the latest episode of My Little Pony.

-We enjoyed a family supper in the child friendly hotel just as the sun was setting across the sea, and it would have been all most perfect but for Indie deciding this was going to be the time to have a little strop.
+We enjoyed a family supper in the child friendly hotel just as the sun was setting across the horizon, and it would have been all most perfect but for Indie deciding this was going to be the time to have a little strop.
 She was getting to the point where she needed a little time out and we all knew it.
 Fortunately the Sands Hotel have a kids club which makes it one of the best places to stay in Cornwall with kids.

 Day 4 – Watergate Bay

-One of the amazing things about Sands Hotel Resort & Spa is their childcare facilities, and both the girls were booked in for the morning session the next day.
+One of the amazing things about Sands Hotel Resort & Spa is their childcare facilities, and both the girls were booked in the kids club for the morning session the next day.
 There were so many toys and activities for them to play with, and they literally had a ball while Daddy and I enjoyed some child free time to explore the costal walks near the hotel.
-I think we all needed to have a little break to recharge the batteries and what better place to do it.
+I think we all needed to have a little break to recharge the batteries and what better place to do it than the Cornwall coast.

 With Watergate Bay very near to the hotel, we borrowed some buckets and spades from Sands Resort and headed to the beach for the afternoon.
 More digging and sand castle building took place while Daddy and I took turns to take a stroll along the beach.
 Being by the sea is so good for the soul and is one of the reason we think Cornwall breaks are perfect for families.

 Dinner at Lewinnick Lodge

 We were all very excited about dinner that evening, and we headed up to Lewinnick Lodge early to enjoy the dramatic sea views.
 This was a very special family treat, and I am pleased to say we throughly enjoyed the location and the wonderful food.
 It is certainly the top of my list for best restaurants in Newquay and maybe even one of the best places in Cornwall for eating out.

 Day 5 – The Eden Project & Megavissey

 The girls very much enjoyed exploring the maze and play area before we hit the road to visit The Eden Project.
-If you haven’t visited The Eden Project before, or even if you have, I think going here is a must for any Cornwall holiday with kids.
-The Eden Project is such a beautiful place with lots to explore for families.
+If you haven’t visited The Eden Project before, or even if you have, I think it’s one of the best places to go in Cornwall with or without kids.
+The Eden Project is such a beautiful place with lots to explore especially more for families.

 You might also be surprised to learn that dogs are allowed to visit The Eden Project.
 We thought that Cornwall was a really dog friendly destination, and if you need ideas for where you can take your four legged friend, Tin Box Traveller shares some great dog friendly days out in Cornwall in her blog post.

 If you want to tick some more of the best places to visit in Cornwall off your list, then I can strongly recommend a visit to Megavissey.
-It’s a small and unique harbour, and we decided to stop by the Sharksfin for a family dinner after our visit to The Eden Project.
+It’s a small and unique harbour village, and we decided to stop by the Sharksfin for a family dinner after our visit to The Eden Project.
 Please do check out our restaurant review for hints and tips for visiting Megavissey, as driving around the harbour is nail biting stuff.

-After a lovely dinner and wonderful view of the boats we headed to Porthleven Holiday Cottages to sample what their holiday cottages in Cornwall by the sea are like.
+After a lovely dinner and wonderful view of the boats we headed to Porthleven Holiday Cottages to sample what their Cornwall accommodation by the sea was like.
 This self catering holiday cottage to rent in Cornwall by the sea was in a great location complete with the best harbour views we had seen the entire holiday, and that’s saying something.
-We also enjoyed having a bit of extra space now that we were over half way through our Cornwall family break.
+We also enjoyed having a bit of extra space now that we were over half way through our Cornwall road trip.

 Day 6 – Cornish Seal Sanctuary

-We enjoyed waking up to see the fishing boats returning to Porthleven harbour from their time at sea while we enjoyed croissants from the local bakery and a cup of fresh local coffee left on our hospitality tray.
-It was pretty easy getting everyone washed and dressed when they knew they had an important date with the local seals to be ready for.
+We really enjoyed waking up to see the fishing boats returning to Porthleven harbour from their time at sea while we enjoyed croissants from the local bakery and a cup of fresh local coffee left on our hospitality tray.
+It was pretty easy getting everyone washed and dressed when they knew they knew we were going to be meeting seals for out Cornwall sightseeing that day.

-After a busy day out, we headed back to Porthleven to see what was on offer near our luxury self catering cottage in Cornwall.
+After a busy day outing Cornwall, we headed back to Porthleven to see what was on offer near our luxury self catering cottage.
 This fishing harbour is packed with cafe’s and restaurants and has an excellent beach perfect for curious little people to explore.